-Freshman Learning Community
+History First-Year Learning Community

-The HFLC program consists of:
+The HLC program consists of:

 • Two courses – one course per semester – with preferential registration for additional history electives.